-Infographics are also a great way to build your brand engagement because it helps turn you into a thought-leader.
+Infographics are also a great way to build your brand engagement because they help turn you into a thought leader.
 Just like the one we have created for this specific article.

 Slideshows are also great for promotions on your social media such as Linkedin.

-As a business owner, you might already have enough on your plate, so why not save yourself effort and time through stretching your contents further?
-Repurposing your contents can pave the way for the following benefits:
+As a business owner, you might already have enough on your plate, so why not save yourself the effort and time by stretching your contents further?
+Repurposing your content can pave the way for the following benefits:

 Regardless of whether it’s a blog, article, or social media post, something you published a year ago won’t have the same reach if you plan on simply resharing.
-You can establish these new content pieces and distribute it infront of your loyal customers while engaging with a new audience.
+You can establish these new content pieces and distribute them in front of your loyal customers while engaging with a new audience.

 A great tool we use internally for helping repurpose social posts.